-Deep tissue is a separate category of therapy, used to treat particular muscular-skeletal disorders and complaints and employs a dedicated set of techniques and strokes to achieve a measure of relief.
-It should not be confused with “deep pressure” massage, which is one that is performed with sustained strong, occasionally intense pressure throughout an entire full-body session, and that is not performed to address a specific complaint or condition.
+Deep pressure massage is one that is performed with sustained strong, occasionally intense pressure throughout an entire full-body session, and that is not performed to address a specific complaint or condition.

-Trigger point therapy is a technique that involves the applying of sustained pressure to tender muscle tissue in order to relieve pain and dysfunction in other parts of the body.
-Trigger points are active centers of muscular hyperactivity, which often cross-over with acupuncture points.
-You will also find that your muscular "knots" are commonly trigger points.
+Trigger point therapy involves the applying of sustained pressure to tender muscle tissue in order to relieve pain and dysfunction in other parts of the body.
+You will also find that your muscular “knots” are commonly trigger points.

-PNF Stretches (proprioceptive neuromuscular facilitation).
-PNF techniques combine passive stretching and isometrics with your muscle alternatingly stretched passively and contracted.
-The technique targets nerve receptors in the muscles to extend the muscle length.
+PNF Stretches (proprioceptive neuromuscular facilitation) targets nerve receptors in the muscles to extend the muscle length.

-Muscle Energy Technique (MET) is a manual therapy that uses the gentle muscle contractions to relax and lengthen your muscles and normalize joint motion.
-Post Isometric Relaxation(PIR) – Muscle to relax after an isometric contraction (Basis of MET).
+Muscle Energy Technique (MET) uses the gentle muscle contractions to relax and lengthen your muscles and normalize joint motion.

-Muscle Activation by stimulating neurolymphatic activation points in the body will help with core stability and strength.
+Muscle Activation stimulates the neuro-lymphatic activation points in the body to help with core stability and strength.

-Rehabilitation advice: to gain the most from your massage treatment, a series of additional exercises between treatments may be required.
-This may be of particularly importance to those employed in physical jobs, where speed of recovery is important.
+Rehabilitation advice a series of additional exercises between treatments may be required.
+This may be of particularly importance if you are employed in a physical job, where speed of recovery is important.